What is Reflexology

 There are many theories as to why reflexology works, but in general, our feet, hands, face and even ears can be used as a map of our bodies.
 Within this map, there are reflex points which represent the various organs and areas of our bodies.

 Reflexology is not a foot massage, however it is a deeply relaxing experience.
 During the treatment I work in a systematic way to stimulate or relax the various reflex points and gently encourage the body to balance and heal itself and to improve the flow of energy throughout the body.
-Particular focus can also be given to work on problematic areas.
+Particular focus and advanced techniques can also be given to work on problematic areas.

 What to expect at your first session

-The therapy is a gentle non-invasive treatment which should not cause discomfort, however you may notice tender areas which may relate to imbalances elsewhere in your body.
+The therapy is a gentle non-invasive treatment which should not cause discomfort, however you may notice tender areas which may relate to imbalances in your body.
 The treatment takes place in an extremely comfortable reclining chair and most people find the therapy so relaxing that they may even fall asleep during their session!

 How frequently should I have reflexology?